 Once families are housed, Case Managers help parents set and achieve goals geared toward ensuring the family’s long-term housing and financial stability, which often can include securing employment, moving up in the workplace, improving financial literacy, building life-skills, and addressing substance abuse and mental health.
 The Case Manager helps the family through their entire journey to self-sufficiency.
 Our programs complement each family’s goals and include career services, budgeting classes, parenting classes, other life-skills classes, and access to in-house mental health and substance abuse support.
 We also provide drop-in child care, afterschool and summer programs for children – all focused on halting cycles of homelessness and poverty.
 Supportive services are also available to families residing in Affordable Rental Movement (ARM) of Save the Family’s affordable housing, and we provide eviction prevention services for families throughout the East Valley.

 of families served obtained permanent housing.

-of families increased their income while in our programs.
+of families maintaining or increasing their income while in our programs.